arichtman/www.richtman.au/content/blog/k8s-oidc-kanidm.md

 ## Configure the client

-Finally, we need to let the client know to initiate an implicit auth flow.
+Finally, we need to let the client know to initiate an authorization code flow with PKCE.
 We'll be using [the kubelogin plugin](https://github.com/int128/kubelogin) to do this, as it'll handle making the calls, receiving the token, and transforming it into the required schema for `kubectl`.